Biloxi Breakers

-The Biloxi Breakers are a professional hockey team located in Biloxi, Mississippi, and play at the Mississippi Coast Coliseum.
-They currently play in the Federal Prospects Hockey League.
-The team was named the Mississippi Sea Wolves from 2022–25 and were named after a former ECHL team that played in Biloxi from 1996 to 2009.
+The Biloxi Breakers were a professional hockey team in the FPHL located in Biloxi, Mississippi, from 2021 until the end of the 2025–26 season.
+The team played its home games at the Mississippi Coast Coliseum and was named the Mississippi Sea Wolves from 2022–25 and were named after a former ECHL team that played in Biloxi from 1996 to 2009.

 History

 On July 19, 2021, it was announced that the Federal Prospects Hockey League (FPHL) were going to host three neutral site games in Biloxi in order to garner momentum and fan support for a new team.
 The team would be owned by Barry Soskin with Joe Pace Jr running the operations.
 Biloxi Pro Hockey sold 20,163 tickets in December 2021 and an announcement was made on December 30 that a new Sea Wolves team would return in 2022 with a multi-year lease agreement to be signed in February.
 Biloxi Pro Hockey set FPHL attendance records during the neutral site games twice.
 First with 7,288 fans at the Coast Coliseum on December 17, 2021 and then a sell-out crowd of 8,646 on December 30, 2021.